Mayflower 400 Southampton

 We have reshaped our plans and aim to still deliver over half of our programme this year.
 Some events will slip in to early 2021.
 Keep an eye on this website to see the latest information You can find complete listings on/of What’s On and Digital Content and follow us on Twitter or LinkedIn

 We ask for your understanding as we move forward.
 We will be guided by Government guidelines at all times.
 We ask anyone visiting or taking part in Mayflower 400 to act responsibly for their own and others’ safety.
 We will be issuing Covid-19 safety information before every event and some events may have to be restricted to smaller numbers than previously imagined.
 Please check events are still happening on Visit Southampton before setting off.
 Remember, you will need a face mask for all live events.

 We have been working with representatives of the Wampanoag people for two years to ensure that their voice is embedded within our programme.
-In particular, they are leading (commissioned by The Box, Plymouth) the Wampum: Stories from the shells of Native America touring exhibition, which is on at SeaCity Museum 15 August – 18 October 2020.
+This November, in honour of Native American Heritage month, we will be sharing a wide range of content created with our Wampanoag partners.
 Paula Peters, a Wampanoag scholar, has co-created our local educational resources, and is leading on developing online content which will be part of events to mark the anniversary, released throughout the summer and autumn.
-We will also be screening Wampanoag-made films later in the year. .
+We will also be screening Wampanoag-made films later in the year.